Workload identity federation

 - Google Cloud.
 First, configure a trust relationship between your app in Azure AD and an identity in Google Cloud.
 Then configure your software workload running in Google Cloud to get an access token from Microsoft identity provider and access Azure AD protected resources.
 See Access Azure AD protected resources from an app in Google Cloud.

 - Workloads running on Kubernetes.
-Install the Azure AD workload identity webhook and establish a trust relationship between your app in Azure AD and a Kubernetes workload (described in the Kubernetes quickstart).
+Establish a trust relationship between your app or user-assigned managed identity in Azure AD and a Kubernetes workload (described in the workload identity overview).

 - Workloads running in compute platforms outside of Azure.
 Configure a trust relationship between your Azure AD application registration and the external IdP for your compute platform.
 You can use tokens issued by that platform to authenticate with Microsoft identity platform and call APIs in the Microsoft ecosystem.
 Use the client credentials flow to get an access token from Microsoft identity platform, passing in the identity provider's JWT instead of creating one yourself using a stored certificate.